 19. Is it mandatory to complete all of the stages in the process?

+Not necessarily.
 It depends on the position you applied for and your selection process.
 We will tell you how to proceed, and as always, if you have any questions, contact us.

 20. What does offer validity time mean?

 It is the length of time Fluid Attacks will hold open a job offer made to a specific candidate.
 If during this time the candidate does not respond with explicit and written acceptance of the job offer, the offer will become invalid.
 Another candidate will then be offered the job.
 This allows us to fill positions as soon as possible.

 21. If I do not accept the offer, what happens to my immersion process?